 What are we then to expect?
 The most probable outcome it would be 'business as usual'.
-Israel will maintain its hard-line rhetoric vis-avis Iran, where the military action, under the new Defence Minister, will be considered as only a last resort, considerations security will dominate Israel's approach in its regional handling, with Tel Aviv maintaining a cautious approach, exploring opportunities, whereas the re-emergence of the Kurdish element adds another card on the table of the Israeli-Turkish tense relations - along with the Svrian front.
+Israel will maintain its hard-line rhetoric vis-avis Iran, where the military action, under the new Defence Minister, will be considered as only a last resort, considerations security dominate Israel's approach in its regional handling, with Tel Aviv maintaining a cautious approach, exploring opportunities, whereas the re-emergence of the Kurdish element adds another card on the table of the Israeli-Turkish tense relations - with Svrian along the front.
 Accordingly, relations with Cyprus would hardly be affected, as they are beneficiary to both, unless a major change takes place in the Turkish-Israeli front.
-With regard to the Palestinian Libni's issue. involvement should not be overestimated.
-The prime minister retains the final word in any potential deal, which must also be approved by the Knesset and the cabinet domestic and the environment is not keen on any brave break through.
+With regard to the Libni's Palestinian issue. involvement should not overestimated.
+The prime minister retains the final word in any potential deal, which must also be approved by the Knesset and the cabinet and the domestic environment is not keen on any brave break through.
 In fact, the issue was hardly present in election agenda.
 Israelis voted primarily on economic and social issues such as the cost of living and compulsory military service for the ultraorthodox, as well as the future direction of Israel as a state and nation (hence, Lapid's insistence on receiving the ministry of education).
-The shift to the centre does not reflect necessarily а similar willingness on their side for crucial compromises.
-The settlers' staunch activism is expected to further increase their power position with Bennet's rising prominence and the re-discovering of modern. a, matched religious right, by а disillusion by many peace supporters with the two-state solution.
+The shift to the centre does not necessarily reflect a similar willingness on their side for crucial compromises.
+The settlers' staunch activism is expected to further increase their power position with Bennet's rising prominence and the re-discovering of a, modern, religious right, matched by disillusion by many peace supporters with the two-state solution.
 In any internal political friction, Libni seems to be a dispensable partner: her electoral performance on an almost exclusive Palestinian agenda rewarded her with only six seats in the Knesset, therefore her exclusion from the government would not bring it down (but the poor state of relations between Bibi and Bennet can).
 Hence the domestic environment does offer not promising prospects, apart from rhetoric.
 It is the regional and global one that can tilt Israel's policy.
-A third Palestinian Intifada (widely anticipated vet failing to happen, or postponed maybe?) is bound to challenge the partners' stand, as indeed Iran's presidential elections' outcome, while the US current administration will most probably increase the pressure for renewed talks between peace the two neighbors.
+A third Palestinian Intifada (widely anticipated yet failing to happen, or postponed maybe?) is bound to challenge the partners' stand, as indeed Iran's presidential elections' outcome, while the US current administration will most probably increase the pressure for renewed peace talks between the neighbors.
 Still, the domestic scene would have the final call, hence expectations should remain low.